Aiswarya-20-03/Project/README.md

 # Project
 Projects including Python, Machine learning using libraries like Numpy, Pandas, Sci-kit learn and son to make predictions and Mysql as database and Power BI for visualization.
-The data is cleaned and preprocessed using python in Colab.
+The data is cleaned and preprocessed using python in Colab and Jupyter.the datasets are divided into training and testing set and selecting suitable model depending on the data.
+The model is trained for making the predictions and prediction is made.